25th March 2021

 A lot of emotions overwhelmed me and I felt lost sometimes.
 I think about how I could have gone through the next 10 years not knowing what my AMH was.
 It could have been too late to have children when I was ready to start a family.
-I should be grateful that I had the opportunity to find this out and to take action, but at the same time I was upset with myself that I had put a financial burden on my family and myself.
-I had put emotional stress on myself, my loved ones and if I didn’t know I would not have had to worry about thinking ahead and saving for treatment in 10 years’ time or when I was ready to start a family.
+I should be grateful that I had the opportunity to find this out and to take action, but at the same time, I was upset with myself that I had put a financial burden on my family and myself.
+I had put emotional stress on myself, and my loved ones, and if I hadn’t known I would not have had to worry about thinking ahead and saving for treatment in 10 years’ time or when I was ready to start a family.

 I needed to take action and take control of something that felt so out of my control.
 I actually felt like it was controlling me, and it was.

 I was in the right place at the right time as I was working at Herts & Essex Fertility Centre at the time.
 I was able to access information quickly as to what would be the next appropriate steps to take and I was going to begin my Egg Freezing journey in a couple of months.
 I would soon start to preserve my fertility which may not be there in years to come.